-- to find out about technical education qualifications and apprenticeship opportunities, as part of a careers programme which provides information on the full range of education and training options, - to hear from a range of providers about the opportunities they offer through events and presentations, - to understand how to make applications for the full range of academic and technical courses and employment and apprenticeship opportunities.
+- to find out about technical education qualifications and apprenticeship opportunities, as part of a careers programme which provides information on the full range of education and training options; - to hear from a range of providers about the opportunities they offer through events and presentations; - to understand how to make applications for employment and apprenticeships, as well as the full range of academic and technical courses.

-A provider wishing to request access should contact Kerry Clarke, Director of Learning Development.
+A provider wishing to request access should contact the Head of PSHE and Future Skills.